Market Insights

 Australian Commercial Property Market — Insights and Outlook

 Vacancy rates, yields and sector conditions across Australia’s major commercial property markets.
-Reviewed monthly from active transactions and third-party data.
+Reviewed quarterly from active transactions and third-party data.

 Structural context for Australia’s commercial property market.
 Transaction volumes, sector performance, state distribution and the key forces shaping the market right now.